synbioz/seetemap-client/README.md

 ## GET '/seetemap/'

-This is the namespece for any other API calls.
+This is the namespace for any other API calls.

 ### GET '/seetemap/version'